English | Site Directory

 parameters

-Boolean enable If this parameter is set to true, then domain hashing is enabled.
-Else, domain hashing is disabled.
-True by default.
+Boolean true or false Default value is true.
+If this parameter is set to true, then domain hashing is enabled.
+Otherwise, domain hashing is disabled.

 _setAllowLinker()